 Withdrawals are different from Leaves of Absences, which are always voluntary.
 Students in good academic standing can decide to take a Leave of Absence within the first fifteen days of a term.
 They can leave for up to two semesters, and while away, they remain affiliated with Yale.
 To return, a student on leave simply emails their college dean.
 Yet withdrawn students wishing to return must begin a long and complex reinstatement process, regardless of the reason for which they withdrew, and whether or not it was voluntary.

 Once a student’s status is changed to ‘withdrawn,’ the ID Center deactivates the student’s swipe access after seventy-two hours.
 From then on, withdrawn students are barred from campus in perpetuity.
 “They may come to campus only upon receiving prior permission from their residential college dean or the Dean of Student Affairs,” state the academic regulations of the Yale College Program of Studies.
-Risa Sodi, Assistant Dean of Academic Affairs and the chair of the Reinstatement Committee, told me in an email that “students found to be on campus may be reported to their residential college deans or the campus police.
+Sodi, the Assistant Dean of Academic Affairs, told me in an email that “students found to be on campus may be reported to their residential college deans or the campus police.
 In addition, anyone on campus who feels threatened by a withdrawn student can also call campus police.”

 Yale administrators often frame reinstatement as an application gauging readiness: Is a student ready to come back to Yale?
 Will they be able to succeed in a stressful academic or social environment?
 Or—especially in the case of mental health withdrawals—will reinstatement exacerbate the challenges that forced them to withdraw in the first place?